melchxung/Film_Noir_EDA/README.md

-# Exploratory Data Analysis of the Album Film Noir
+# Album Film Noir Exploratory Data Analysis

 - Goal: Preform data analysis on Film Noir by Faouzia
   - cluser the songs so each row is a song